sctse999/donkeycar-docker/README.md

 2. Run this docker image

-3. Install the mobile app and follow the medium article to use the mobile app
+3. Install the mobile app and follow this [medium article](https://medium.com/robocar-store/robocar-controller-quick-start-guide-bdf8cb16d7ce) to use the mobile app